 Iowa Medicaid Overview

 The Iowa Department of Human Services (DHS) is the single State entity responsible for administering the Medicaid program in Iowa.
 The Iowa Medicaid Program reimburses providers for delivery of services to eligible Medicaid recipients under the authority of Title XIX of the Social Security Act through enrolled providers and health plans.
 The Agency operates this program through its Medicaid division.
 The Medicaid division also operates the Children’s Health Insurance Program (CHIP – the separate CHIP program is called Healthy and Well Kids in Iowa, or Hawki).
-See the current Iowa Medicaid organizational chart here: 2022_Iowa_Medicaid_Org_Chart.pdf

 On April 1, 2016, Iowa Medicaid transitioned to a managed care system.
 As a result of this transition the model for service delivery and reimbursement changed from a primarily Fee-for-Service (FFS) model to a risk based Managed Care Organization (MCO) model.
 The majority of services are included in this statewide managed care structure, including long-term services and supports (LTSS), behavioral health, and pharmacy.
 Approximately 96% of all Iowa Medicaid Members are enrolled in an MCO with 4% remaining in FFS.
 Iowa’s Hawki population is served by the same Medicaid MCOs and included in the total MCO population.